open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

 The Edge Microvisor Toolkit operates on an immutable EMT image, where EMT image packages are integrated into the image itself.
 To update these packages, a new EMT image with updated package versions is required.
-This guide provides step-by-step instructions for setting up the environment necessary to update the Edge Microvisor Toolkit on a standalone node.
+This guide provides step-by-step instructions for setting up the environment necessary to update the Edge Microvisor Toolkit on a standalone node using USB.

 ### Step 1: Prerequisites

-Ensure your standalone node is provisioned with the specified version of the Edge Microvisor Toolkit.
+Ensure your standalone node is provisioned with the specified version of the Edge Microvisor Toolkit with immutable image.
+Please note that EMT-S updates do not support EMT mutable or ISO images.
 Follow all instructions outlined in the [Get Started Guide](Get-Started-Guide.md#Prerequisites) to complete the initial setup.

 #### 1.1: Prepare the USB Drive